 This highly-respected award is recognised by employers and can make you stand out during job applications and interviews.
-To achieve the Durham Award you need to complete a portfolio that demonstrates your employability skills.
+To achieve the Durham Inspired Award you need to complete a portfolio that demonstrates your employability skills.
 This portfolio is assessed by Durham University and external employers.

-The Durham Award portfolio includes:
+The Durham Inspired Award portfolio includes:

 Throughout your studies at Durham University you will have lots of opportunities to meet employers, organise work experience and develop your career skills.

 At Queen’s Campus, the International Study Centre will give you all the support you need.
-When you successfully progress to Durham City you can take full advantage of the university’s wider career services at the Careers, Employability and Enterprise Centre.
+When you successfully progress to Durham City you can take full advantage of the University’s wider career services at the Careers, Employability and Enterprise Centre.
 Services include Career Fairs, a careers advisor, and help finding internships.